Hub-OS/documentation-website/docs/01-client/04-lua-api/01-entity-api/02-living.md

 - `hit_flags` one or more hit flags stored as a single number, see [HitProps](/client/lua-api/attack-api/hit-props)

+### `living:status_immunities()`

+Returns a number, representing the hit flags the entity is currently immune to.

+This won't cover checks inside of statuses, such as a the `CHARACTER_HIT` animation required by `Hit.Flinch`

 ### `living:remaining_status_time(hit_flag)`

 - `hit_flag` a single hit flag, see [HitProps](/client/lua-api/attack-api/hit-props)